liliRina/python/ML/README.md

 My homework on "Introduction to Machine Learning and Data Analysis".
-I use python (numpy, pandas, sklearn, nltk).
+I used python (numpy, pandas, sklearn, nltk).